mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Promotes Innovation: Creates market demand for high-performance wings across all size categories.
 - [ ] Promotes Small Wings: Specifically creates a protected, competitive market for XXS/XS wings which currently seem to be underdeveloped.
 - [ ] Proven Concept: Works well in many other sports (e.g., boxing, sailing).
+- [ ] Simple to Verify: Can be based on glider's certified weight range, avoiding complex pilot weigh-ins.
 - [ ] Other: __________

 ---